Randomized Signal Processing with Continuous Frames: Introduction

 \section{Introduction}

-In this paper we consider signal processing tasks in which an input signal $s$ is first analyzed into a feature space representation $V_f[s]$, manipulated in the feature space by first applying a pointwise nonlinearity $r\circ V_f[s]$ and then a linear operator $T$, to produce $T(r\circ V_f[s])$, and finally synthesized back to the signal space via $V_f^*$.
-The end-to-end pipeline is of the form
+We consider signal processing tasks based on continuous frames \cite{Cframe0,Cframe1}.
+In the general setting, an input signal $s$, from the Hilbert space of signals $\cH$, is first analyzed into a coefficient space representation $V_f[s]$ via the frame analysis operator $V_f$.
+Then, $V_f[s]$ is manipulated in the coefficient space by first applying a pointwise nonlinearity $r\circ V_f[s]$ and then a linear operator $T$, to produce $T(r\circ V_f[s])$, which is finally synthesized back to the signal space via $V_f^*$.
+The end-to-end pipeline reads

-In this paper, we call pipelines of the form (\ref{eq:end-to-end-pssp}) \emph{phase space signal processing}.
-Here, $\cH$ is the signal space, $s$ is the input signal, $V_f$ is the analysis operator of a continuous frame (e.g., the 1D continuous wavelet transform - CWT \cite{Cont_wavelet_original,Ten_lectures}, the short time Fourier transform - STFT \cite{Time_freq}, the Shearlet transform \cite{Shearlet} or the Curvelet transform \cite{Curvelet}), and $V_f^*$ is the synthesis operator corresponding to $V_f$.
-The linear operator $T$ models a global change in the feature space of the signals, while the nonlinearity $r$ allows modifying the feature coefficients term-by-term with respect to their values.
-An analysis operator of a continuous frame $V_f$ has the form
+We call pipelines of the form (\ref{eq:end-to-end-pssp}) \emph{phase space signal processing}.
+The linear operator $T$ models a global change of the signal in the feature space, while the nonlinearity $r$ allows modifying the feature coefficients term-by-term with respect to their values.

+Some examples of continuous frames are the 1D continuous wavelet transform - CWT \cite{Cont_wavelet_original,Ten_lectures}, the short time Fourier transform - STFT \cite{Time_freq}, the Shearlet transform \cite{Shearlet} and the Curvelet transform \cite{Curvelet}.
+Signal processing tasks of the form (\ref{eq:end-to-end-pssp}) are used in a multitude of applications.
+In multipliers \cite{ex1,ex2,New_mult0,New_mult1,New_mult2}, $T$ is a multiplicative operator and the nonlinearity is trivial $r(x)=x$.
+Multipliers have applications, for example, in audio analysis \cite{ex3} and increasing signal-to-noise ratio \cite{ex4}.
+In signal denoising, e.g., wavelet shrinkage denoising \cite{ex5,ex6}, and Shearlet denoising \cite{ex7}, the linear operator is trivial $T=I$ and $r$ is a nonlinearity that attenuates low values.
+The same is true in shearlet based image enhancement \cite[Section 4]{ImEnhance0}.
+In phase vocoder, $T$ is a dilation operator and $r$ is a so-called phase correction nonlinearity \cite{phase_vocoder1,phase_vocoder2,vocoder_book,vocoder_imp,New_vocoder0,New_vocoder1,Ottosen2017APV,ltfatnote050}.
+In analysis-based iterative thresholding algorithms for inverse problems, the sparsification step in each iteration can be written as (\ref{eq:end-to-end-pssp}) with $T=I$ and $r$ a thresholding nonlinearity \cite{ItThresh0,SepThresh0}.

+We note that the theory presented in this paper works also when the analysis and synthesis in (\ref{eq:end-to-end-pssp}) are done by two different frames sharing the same feature space.
+An example application is shearlet or curevelet based Radon transform inversion \cite{RadShearletInv,RadShearletInv2,Curve_Radon}, where $T$ is a multiplicative operator, $r$ is thresholding, analysis is done by the curvelet/shearlet frame, and synthesis is done by some modified curvelet/shearlet frame.
+For simplicity of the presentation, we stick to the same frame for analysis and synthesis.
+More accurately, in (\ref{eq:PSSPS22}) and (\ref{eq:PSSPA2}) we extend (\ref{eq:end-to-end-pssp}) to a pipeline based on a frame and its canonical dual.